 Professor of Neurology and Pathology, UC San Francisco

 Huang studies the pathogenesis of Alzheimer’s disease, focusing on the roles of apoE4.
-His laboratory demonstrates that apoE4 is expressed in neurons where it is proteolytically cleaved, leading to the generation of neurotoxic fragments that contribute to Alzheimer’s disease.
-His laboratory also showed that expression of apoE4 causes age-dependent impairment of GABAergic interneurons in the hippocampus, leading to learning and memory deficits.
+His laboratory demonstrates that apoE4 is expressed in neurons, under injury or stress conditions, where it is proteolytically cleaved, leading to the generation of neurotoxic fragments that contribute to Alzheimer’s disease.
+His laboratory also showed that expression of apoE4 causes age-dependent impairment of GABAergic interneurons in the hippocampus, learning to learning and memory deficits.
 He has been heavily involved in identifying strategies for the treatment or prevention of Alzheimer’s disease by targeting apoE4.
-Huang has published more than 120 scientific papers.
+Dr. Huang has published more than 130 scientific papers and has 12 patents.
 He is a scientific co-founder for two pharmaceutic companies: E-Scape Bio, Inc. and GABAeron, Inc.